How to Find a Short Term Furnished Rental in NYC | March 2026

 2. Interior Design

 Do you prefer a simple, clean, modern aesthetic, or a more boho-inspired, warm, plant-filled space?
-Many property management companies have in-house interior design teams that curate each unit to align with their standards to ensure luxury finishes and a cohesive atmosphere.
+Many property management companies have in-house interior design teams that curate each unit to align with their standards for luxury finishes and a cohesive atmosphere.
 This can be a large advantage over individually owned rentals where cost can prohibit frequent furniture replacement, resulting in wear and tear over time.
-Interior design plays a vital role in your rental experience.
-Discover tips on finding the perfect 'Pied-à-Terre for Vacation' for your next stay.
+Interior design plays a big role how you enjoy your rental.

 3. Fee Structures